reactphp/event-loop/README.md

 The `addReadStream(resource $stream, callable $callback): void` method can be used to register a listener to be notified when a stream is ready to read.

+The first parameter MUST be a valid stream resource that supports checking whether it is ready to read by this loop implementation.
+A single stream resource MUST NOT be added more than once.
+Instead, either call [`removeReadStream()`](#removereadstream) first or react to this event with a single listener and then dispatch from this listener.

 The listener callback function MUST be able to accept a single parameter, the stream resource added by this method or you MAY use a function which has no parameters at all.